|

 environment is a good, relatively inexpensive choice

-transaction applications requiring a high level of security
+for high transaction applications requiring a high level of security

 and scalability.
 It can run on either z/OS or S/390